Zheruel/Mr-Robot-Webshop/README.md

 # Mr-Robot-Webshop
-Webshop using .net core as the backed and Angular as the frontend
+Webshop using .net core as the backed and Jquery as the backend